ShihabPial/csc470-fall2020/exercises/final/README.md

 ### Target
 Definitely, complete the low bar.
 Add all kinds of sound described in the plan.
 Add a few hiding place.
 ### High Bar
 Complete the target.
 Add a navigation bar on top to see where are all the bots and the boss.
 Have a task bar to see what is the player supposed to do.
-Gun reloading once run out of bullets or plasma.
+Gun reloading once run out of bullets or plasma. m Adding crouch and prone.

 # Timeline
 Originally I plan to finish my **Low bar** by this Sunday.
 During office hour get the necessary help.
 There are a few things I want to try out; like bots will shoot only if I get in their range.
 If low bar is successfully done I will work my way to the **Target bar**.
 SO, I have one week for **low bar** and the next week for **target bar**.
 If i still have time try to manage **high bar**.